 Although Sutherland’s definition was useful for his sociological purposes, it is not particularly useful for criminal law.
-When it comes to defining and proving offenses, the justice system does not draw distinctions based on the class of the offender.
+The justice system does not define offenses based on the class of the offender.
 A poor man who commits Medicaid fraud to get the medication he needs to survive and the doctor who commits Medicaid fraud in order to afford a new BMW both commit the same criminal offense.
-To be sure, the cases will be handled differently when it comes to decisions about whether to prosecute, or at sentencing, but the nature and elements of the offense are the same.
+To be sure, prosecutors will handle the cases differently when deciding whether and how to prosecute.
+But the nature and elements of the offense are the same.

-Accordingly, one of the first things I have to tell students in my white collar crime class is that the term “white collar crime” is something of a misnomer.
+Accordingly, one of the first things I tell students in my white collar crime class is that the term “white collar crime” is something of a misnomer.
 As Sutherland intended, the term suggests a focus on the nature of the offender – the “white collar” executive or person of high social status.
-White collar criminal law, however, focuses on the nature of the offense, and refers to a category of criminal offenses that share certain common characteristics.
+White collar criminal law, however, focuses on the nature of the offense.
+It refers to a category of criminal offenses that share certain common characteristics.

 The Definition of White Collar Crime

-As I mentioned, there is no definition of white collar crime in the criminal code, but here is a good working definition:
+As I mentioned, there is no official definition of white collar crime in the criminal code.
+Here is a good working definition:

-The principal types of offenses excluded from this definition may be broadly categorized as violent crime and “street” crime (assaults, robbery, burglary, etc.), as well as drug offenses.
+This definition excludes a broad category of offenses considered violent crime and “street” crime (assaults, robbery, burglary, etc.).
+It does not include drug offenses.
 It also excludes certain specialized criminal areas such as immigration or terrorism.